starknet-edu/starknetbook/src/ch02-01-basic-installation.md

 curl --proto '=https' --tlsv1.2 -sSf https://docs.swmansion.com/scarb/install.sh | sh
 ```

-- In both cases, you can verify installation by running the following command in a new terminal session, it
-hould print both Scarb and Cairo language versions, e.g:
+- In both cases, you can verify installation by running the following command in a new terminal session, it should print both Scarb and Cairo language versions, e.g:

 ```bash
 scarb --version